Mholscher/gledger/readme.md

 Go into a Python REPL.
 Then import db from gledger.
 You can then do do a db.drop_all() and a db.create_all() to recreate the tables.

-The only thing not recreated **in Firebird** is the sequences.
+The only thing not recreated is the sequences.
 These count on and on, recreate these by hand if necessary.

 ### Configuration database